zhulik/pal/README.md

 ```

 ### Factory Services
 Factory services create a new instance every time they are invoked.
-They may accept up to 5 arguments arguments, those which accept any
+They may accept up to 5 arguments, those which accept any
 argument cannot be explicitdependencies of other services.
 They are perfect for:
 - Stateless components
 - Request-scoped objects